Resolving Exposure to Secondhand Smoke In Apartments and Condos

 6) Seek out others for support

 A complaint coming from several people may be taken more seriously than a complaint from one person.
 Contact other neighbors, participate in resident meetings, write an article for an apartment newsletter, or post notices on building bulletin boards.
 Conducting resident surveys with the consent of management may help convince management that most residents support a smoke-free policy.
-Your local tobacco-prevention program may be able to provide assistance, resources, or referrals.
-Share your experiences with elected officials at the city, county, and state level and ask them to look into laws to protect you from secondhand smoke in your dwelling.
+Your local tobacco-prevention or fair housing program may be able to aid, resources, or referrals.
+Share your experiences with elected officials at the city, county, and state level and ask them to investigate laws to protect you from secondhand smoke in your dwelling.
+Consider filing a complaint with the Better Business Bureau or your District Attorney’s consumer office.

 Educate people about the dangers of secondhand smoke.
-People who might not otherwise be concerned about tobacco of marijuana smoke may view it quite differently if they know that secondhand smoke causes lung cancer, and heart disease, has 250 toxic and cancer-causing chemicals, and causes 50,000 deaths each year.
-In addition up to 50% of the air in an apartment is recirculated.
+People who might not otherwise be concerned about tobacco of marijuana smoke may view it quite differently if they know that secondhand smoke causes lung cancer, and heart disease, has 250 toxic and cancer-causing chemicals, and causes thousands of deaths each year.
+In addition, up to 50% of the air in an apartment is recirculated.
 For more information about secondhand tobacco smoke, visit the GASP Web site and smokeissmoke.com for information about secondhand marijuana smoke.

 7) Try using mediation

 Sometimes the best way to resolve this problem is to involve a mediator or mediation services that will get all parties together to try to resolve the issue.
 This will likely be less costly than going to court.
-Some communities or health departments may offer free mediation services.
-The Colorado Mediation Association provides an online system for finding paid mediators.
+The Colorado Mediation Association provides an online system for finding paid mediators and your local tobacco-prevention program may help find free or low-cost services.

 8) Should I move?